-We have a variety of chickens as well as a flock of guinea fowl.
-Our approximately 40 birds spend much of their day on pasture and in our apple orchards, so their eggs and meat are extra tasty.
+Every farm needs poultry, right?
+We have a small flock of chickens and a few guinea fowl.
+Our approximately 30 birds spend much of their day on pasture and in our apple orchards, so their eggs and meat are extra tasty.
 We raise them to put eggs and poultry on our own table.
-However, they also help to improve our property by eating bugs we don’t want around, and our pastures by doing what chickens do: scratching.
+However, the poultry also help to improve our property by eating bugs we don’t want around, and our pastures by doing what chickens do: scratching.
 Since we hatch our own replacements, we sometimes offer hatching eggs or chicks.
 Contact us to obtain hatching eggs or chicks.

 We live in Ohio, so of course we had to raise the Buckeye!
 We have a small flock of quality Buckeyes descended from champion exhibition lines.
 This dual-purpose breed has a red pea comb and smallish wattles.
 This results in a bird that can avoid frostbite in the winter.
 They have yellow legs and skin, and deep, mahogany red feathers.
 The roosters weigh about 9 lbs and the hens about 6.5 lbs, so they make a good table bird.
 The hens produce 150-200 medium-sized, brown eggs each year, resulting in lots of tasty omelettes for us.
 Mrs. Nettie Metcalf of Warren, Ohio developed the Buckeye in the late 19th century and was adopted by the American Poultry Association in 1904.
 The Livestock Conservancy includes Buckeyes on the “Watch” list and Slow Food USA catalogues them in the Ark of Taste.